 - Are African American, Hispanic/Latino, American Indian, or Asian American

 - Have high blood pressure

-- Have a history of gestational diabetes or gave birth to a baby weighing more than 9 pounds
+- Have a history of gestational diabetes or gave birth to a baby weighing more than 4.08 kilograms

-If you have any of these risk factors, it’s important to talk to your doctor about ways to prevent or delay Type 2 diabetes.
+If you have any risk factors, you must talk to your doctor about ways to prevent or delay Type 2 diabetes.

 What Lifestyle Factors Affect Diabetes Risk?

-If a person’s daily routine involves having a sedentary lifestyle, eating unhealthy food, smoking, or drinking too much alcohol for many years, then most likely chances of developing diabetes is inevitable.
+If a person’s daily routine involves having a sedentary lifestyle, eating unhealthy food, smoking, or drinking too much alcohol for many years, then the chances of developing diabetes are inevitable.

 Can you get diabetes overnight?

 No, you cannot get diabetes overnight.
 Diabetes is a chronic condition that develops over time.
 However, you may be at risk for developing the disease if you have certain risk factors previously mentioned.